Think bad email marketing and the band Nickelback might have some things in common? Think again.

-I’ve never admitted this to anyone before:
+I’ve never admitted this to anyone before, but:

 I don’t always change the radio station right away when a Nickelback song comes on.